-It is important to note that the subject application is grandfathered from the requirements of the environmental legislation that went into effect September 1, 2010 because it has a previously approved preliminary plan (4-08018).
-As such, no new impacts to regulated environmental features can be proposed at time of DSP that were not previously approved at time of preliminary plan approval.
+It is important to note that the subject application is grandfathered from the requirements of the environmental legislation that went into effect September 1, 2010 because it has a previously approved Preliminary Plan (4-08018).
+As such, no new impacts to regulated environmental features can be proposed at the time of detailed site plan that were not previously approved at the time of preliminary plan approval.

-The Environmental Planning Section previously reviewed and signed an "-01" revision to the Natural Resource Inventory (NRI/094/06-01) for the subject property on December 16, 2008.
+The Environmental Planning Section previously reviewed and signed an -01 revision to the Natural Resources Inventory (NRI/094/06-01) for the subject property on December 16, 2008.

-The Environmental Planning Section previously reviewed this site in conjunction with a Conceptual Site Plan (CSP-07004) and a Type I Tree Conservation Plan (TCPI/014/08)

-for the Westphalia Center.
-The Planning Board approved CSP-07004 on December 18, 2008 and the Board's conditions of approval are found in PGCPB Resolution No. 08-189.
-The Planning Board's findings were confirmed by a Notice of Final Decision of the District Council dated May 19, 2009, a revised order dated June 8, 2009, and a second revised order dated September 21, 2009.
+The Environmental Planning Section previously reviewed this site in conjunction with Conceptual Site Plan CSP-07004 and Type I Tree Conservation Plan TCPI/014/08 for the Westphalia Center.
+The Planning Board approved CSP-07004 on December 18, 2008 and the Planning Board's conditions of approval are found in PGCPB Resolution No. 08-189.
+The Planning Board's findings were confirmed by a Notice of Final Decision of the District Council dated May 19, 2009, a Revised Order dated June 8, 2009, and a Second Revised Order dated September 21, 2009.

-EPS previously reviewed two preliminary plan of subdivision applications for the area covered under the original CSP-07004 for the Westphalia Center.
-Preliminary Plan of Subdivision 4-08018 and Type I Tree Conservation Plan TCPI/004/09 were reviewed for the Moore Property; a smaller area of land totaling 47.70 acres of the original 530.27 acres of the Westphalia Center.
+The Environmental Planning Section previously reviewed two preliminary plans of subdivision applications for the area covered under the original Conceptual Site Plan, CSP-07004, for Westphalia Center.
+Preliminary Plan of Subdivision 4-08018 and Type I Tree Conservation Plan TCPI/004/09 were reviewed for the Moore Property; a smaller area of land totaling 47.70 acres of the original 530.27 acres of Westphalia Center.
 The Planning Board approved Preliminary Plan of Subdivision 4-08018 and Type I Tree Conservation Plan TCPI/004/09 for the Moore Property on June 25, 2009.
-The Planning Board's conditions of approval for the Moore Property preliminary plan are found in PGCPB Resolution No. 09-95.
-Preliminary Plan of Subdivision 4-08002 and an "-01" revision to Type I Tree Conservation Plan TCPI/014/08 were reviewed for the remaining 482.57 acres of the Westphalia Center.
-The Planning Board approved Preliminary Plan of Subdivision 4-08018 and Type I Tree Conservation Plan TCPI/014/08-01 for the remainder of the Westphalia Center on June 4, 2009.
-The Planning Board's conditions of approval for the preliminary plan for the remainder of the Westphalia Center are found in PGCPB Resolution No. 09-93.
+The Board's conditions of approval for the Moore Property preliminary plan are found in PGCPB Resolution No. 09-95.
+Preliminary Plan of Subdivision 4-08002 and an -01 revision to Type I Tree Conservation Plan TCPI/014/08 were reviewed for the remaining 482.57 acres of Westphalia Center.
+The Planning Board approved Preliminary Plan of Subdivision 4-08018 and Type I Tree Conservation Plan TCPI/014/08-01 for the remainder of Westphalia Center on June 4, 2009.
+The Planning Board's conditions of approval for the preliminary plan for the remainder of Westphalia Center are found in PGCPB Resolution No. 09-93.

-EPS previously reviewed an "-01" revision to CSP-07004, and a revision to the Type I Tree Conservation Plan (TCPI/014/08) for the Westphalia Center.
+The Environmental Planning Section previously reviewed an -01 revision to Conceptual Site Plan CSP-07004 and a revision to the Type I Tree Conservation Plan (TCPI/014/08) for Westphalia Center.
 The Planning Board approved Conceptual Site Plan CSP-07004-01 on May 20, 2010 and the Planning Board's conditions of approval are found in PGCPB Resolution No. 10-59.
-Because this approval by the Planning Board took place prior to the certification (signature approval) of the CSP and TCPI plans associated with the original Planning Board approval of the CSP, the certification of CSP-07004/01 and TCPI/014/08 supersedes the original approval.
-The implications of the "-01" revision to CSP-07004 superseding the original CSP-07004 approval, as far as the TCP is concerned, means that the "-02" revision to TCPI/014/08 referenced throughout the review, and referenced in PGCPB Resolution No. 10-59, is no longer correct.
-The original certification (signature approval) of TCPI/014/08 will be associated with the certification of CSP-07004/01, as there will be no certification of the original CSP-07004.
+Because this approval superseded the original Conceptual Site Plan (CSP-07004) approval, the -02 revision to Type I Tree Conservation Plan TCPI/014/08 referenced throughout the review and referenced in PGCPB Resolution No. 10-59 is no longer the correct revision number.
+The original certification of Type I Tree Conservation Plan TCPI/014/08 is associated with the certification of Conceptual Site Plan CSP-07004-01, as there will be no certification of the original CSP-07004.

-The current application is for a Special Purpose Detailed Site Plan to establish regulating standards for signage, transit stops, open space and trails to address the conditions of the preliminary plan and conceptual site plan approvals.
+The current application is for a special-purpose detailed site plan to establish regulating standards for signage, transit stops, open space, and trails to address the conditions of the preliminary plan and conceptual site plan approvals.
 The application covers the 47.70 acres of the Moore Property at Westphalia Center.